Skip to Content

 Gender: Stallion

 Moorlands Totilas was a dressage horse who attracted a lot of attention – and a lot of money – during his career.
-Totilas was known for his exceptional movements, his ability to execute complicated dressage routines with ease, and his striking black coat.
+Totilas was known for his exceptional movements, ability to execute complicated dressage routines easily, and striking black coat.

-This made him a sought-after horse for both dressage competitions and demonstrations.
-In 2010, Paul Schockemöhle, along with German dressage rider Matthias Rath, purchased Totilas for a record-breaking price of €9 million.
+This made him a sought-after horse for dressage competitions and demonstrations.
+In 2010, Paul Schockemöhle, along with German dressage rider Matthias Rath, purchased Totilas for a record-breaking €9 million.

 This made Totilas the most expensive dressage horse in history.
 While some criticized the high price tag, others saw it as a sign of dressage’s growing popularity – and profitability.
 Totilas died in 2020 at 20 years old due to severe colic.